scalate/scalate/scalate-website/src/documentation/user-guide.md

 In production settings you can disable the caching and reloading of templates if you wish using the **allowCaching** and **allowReload** properties on [TemplateEngine](http://scalate.fusesource.org/maven/{project_version:}/scalate-core/scaladocs/org/fusesource/scalate/TemplateEngine.html) which default to **scalate.allowCaching** and **scalate.allowReload** respectively.

+### Configuring the TemplateEngine in your web app

+Scalate supports a standard bootstrap mechanism which tries to be framework agnostic so it can work in servlets or using the servlet filter or works when generating [static websites](siteGen.html) and is easy to plugin to other frameworks.

+Just add a class called **scalate.Boot** which should be a class with a method called **run()** which can then do whatever you need to configure things before the template engine starts to render your templates.

+If you need access to the TemplateEngine then just add a constructor argument.
+(You can also pass in ServletContext as a constructor parameter if you are inside a web application and other values which may come from your framework).

+e.g.

+{pygmentize:: scala}
+package scalate

+import org.fusesource.scalate.TemplateEngine
+import java.io.File

+class Boot(engine: TemplateEngine) extends Logging {

+  def run: Unit = {
+    // lets change the workingDirectory
+    engine.workingDirectory = new File("myScalateWorkDir")
+  }
+}
+{pygmentize}

 ### Precompiling Templates